Are Dental Implants Worth It?

 Final Thoughts: Can Dental Implants Be Done in One Day?

-Yes – under the right conditions.
+Yes, under the right conditions.

 Immediate or same-day implants offer incredible convenience for patients with good bone and gum health.
 But it’s not right for everyone.

-The best approach is always:
+The best approach is always the following:

 • A clinical assessment